 The CPU & Memory Panel displays the CPU, polyphony & memory usage for the project.
-There is a CPU Panel tutorial video here.
+See the CPU Panel videos here.

-If there is not enough physical RAM to accommodate all the working memory allocations, the Windows Operating System shares the RAM among the active programs and makes up for any shortfall with a special file on the hard drive acting as an extension to the RAM.
-In this way, the working memory addresses for a given program (FL Studio for example) may point to your physical RAM (winner!), the hard-drive Page File (loser) or a combination of the two (win some lose some).
-It should be clear that the more physical RAM you have, the more likely it is that a program will win the RAM allocation 'lottery' and have all its working data stored there.
+If there is not enough physical RAM to accommodate the working memory allocations, the Operating System shares the RAM among the active programs and makes up for any shortfall with a special file on the hard drive acting as an extension to the RAM.
+This means the working memory addresses for a program (FL Studio for example) may point to data on your physical RAM (winner!), the hard-drive Page File (loser) or a combination of the two (win some lose some).
+It should be clear that the more physical RAM you have, the more likely it is that the total address space in use will be less than the size of your RAM.
+This mean programs will always win the RAM allocation 'lottery' and have all working data stored there.
 As physical RAM is much faster than the hard-drive, programs run faster.
-For FL Studio, having lots of physical RAM means you are less likely to experience buffer underruns as data is streamed (slowly) off the hard-disk.
-What RAM does not fix is 'out of memory errors'.
+In the case of FL Studio, this means you are less likely to experience buffer underruns as audio data is swapped (slowly) off the hard-disk.

 'Keep on disk' and 'Bridged mode' will significantly lower the memory required by FL Studio.
 Together they will allow you to run projects to the limits of your PC's capability and operating system (32 or 64 Bit).

 NOTE: Ideally you should restrict use of 32 Bit plugins to FL Studio 32 Bit and 64 Bit plugins to FL Studio 64 Bit.
 In practice we know this isn't always possible, but keep in mind that bridging adds a small CPU load and the bridge can be another point of failure where a plugin can crash.
 If you have trouble with a 64 Bit bridged plugin, please report it to Tech Support and use the 32 Bit version if one is available.